-Net interest income continues to be SpareBank 1 SR-Bank's main source of earnings, corresponding to almost 58% of the bank's operating income in 2016 and 60% of the operating income in the first half of 2017.
-When including net interest income (classified as commission) from covered bond companies, net interest income comprised around 63% of operating income in the first half of 2017.
-The net commission income provides diversification in the bank's total revenues and was slightly lower in 2016 at 29% comparing to 35% of the operating income one year earlier.
-In the first half of 2017, net commission income constituted 31% of the operating income.
-Commission income related to loans transferred to covered bond companies was lower by 43% in 2016, as the bank increasingly uses its own covered bond company instead of the Sparebank 1 Boligkreditt.
-This source of income decreased by around 11% in the first half of 2017 compared to the first half of 2016.
+Net interest income continues to be SpareBank 1 SR-Bank's main source of earnings, corresponding to almost 58% of the bank's total income in 2016 and 60% of the total income in the first nine months of 2017.
+When including net interest income (classified as commission) from covered bond companies, net interest income comprised around 63% of total income in the nine months ending in September 2017.

-Overall, SR-Bank's cost efficiency remained good with one of the lowest cost-to-income ratios (45% in first half of 2017 and full-year 2016) among other large Norwegian Savings Banks.
+The net commission income provides diversification in the bank's total revenues, with net commission income constituting 29% of the total income in the first nine months of 2017.
+Commission income related to loans transferred to covered bond companies was lower by 4% in the first nine months of 2017, compared to the same period in 2016.
+Overall, SR-Bank's cost efficiency remained favourable with one of the lowest cost-to-income ratios (44% in September 2017) among other large Norwegian Savings Banks.

 Looking ahead, we expect the bank's pre-provision earnings to remain resilient in the next 12-18 months.
-Nonetheless, our Profitability score adjustment for SpareBank 1 SR-Bank reflects our expectation that the bank's oil-related exposure and restructured loans will continue to exert further negative pressure on the bank's bottom line and constraining its profitability potential.
+Nonetheless, our Profitability Score adjustment for SpareBank 1 SR-Bank reflects our expectation that the bank's oil-related exposure and restructured loans will continue to pose downside risks to the bank's bottom line, constraining its profitability potential.